 The hotel has 77 rooms split across four room types, offering different levels of facility.
 All rooms feature a comfy bed, television, en suite and tea and coffee making facilities as standard, with additional amenities in higher graded rooms, please click the individual room types below for more information.

 Bay Waverley Castle Hotel

-Directions: From the Southwest via A7/707: When you reach the town of Selkirk turn left/ follow the road onto the A7, at the Kingsknowe Roundabout turn onto the A6091 at the Melrose roundabout take the second exit straight onto the B6360, then take the second left into the hotel.
+Directions: From the Southwest via A7/707: When you reach the town of Selkirk follow the road onto A7 heading towards Galashiels.
+At the Kingsknowe Roundabout take the 2nd exit onto the A6091.
+Continue over the next roundabout & at the 3rd roundabout take the 2nd exit onto the B6360.
+Then take either the 2nd or 3rd on the left into the hotel.